Planning Strategies in Wake of the New 3.8% Medicare Surtax

 Earlier today the Supreme Court ruled that the health care bill was constitutional.
 This holding means that beginning January 1st, 2013, a Medicare payroll tax of 0.9% will be imposed on individuals with income exceeding $200,000 and married couples with income exceeding $250,000.
 Also beginning in January is a 3.8% surtax which applies to the lesser of net investment income or the amount by which AGI exceeds $200,000 for individuals and $250,000 for married couples.
-To reiterate, the surtax applies to all investment income if the taxpayer's AGI is above the threshold.
+To reiterate, the surtax applies to applicable net investment income if the taxpayer's AGI is above the threshold.

 The mandate or penalty is scheduled to take effect January 1st, 2014.
 It will impose an additional tax on those who cannot secure insurance.
 Beginning in 2014, the annual penalty will be $95 or 1% of income, whichever is greater.
 This will eventually rise to $695 or 2.5% of income by 2016.
 Families will have a maximum flat penalty of $2,085, but will still owe 2.5% of income if that is greater.

 In 2012, all W-2s will include the value of health insurance provided to employees.
 Effective in 2011, the penalty on non-qualified distributions from HSAs will be doubled to 20%.
 For 2013, the itemized deduction floor on medical expenses will increase to 10% of AGI.
 Beginning in 2018, the Cadillac tax will be implemented.
 This will be a 40% excise tax on the portion of health care plans that exceed $10,200 for individuals or $27,500 for families.